Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Introduction

 Throughout this paper, we adopt a $\Lambda$-dominated, flat universe with $\Omega_\Lambda = 0.7$, $\Omega_M = 0.3$ and H$_0= 70$ km s$^{-1}$ Mpc$^{-1}$.
 All magnitudes are quoted in the AB system.
-Equivalent widths are quoted in rest-frame and are positive for emission lines.
+Equivalent widths are quoted in the rest frame and are positive for emission lines.
 We adopt a \cite{Chabrier2003} initial mass function (IMF).
 We consider log(O/H)$_{\odot}=8.69$ and log(C/O)$_{\odot}=-0.26$ \citep{Asplund2009}.